 Lab mice live in sterile environments.
 This is convenient in research because it allows researchers to reproduce and control experiments.
 But do these conditions represent the ones of patients?
-Not much, unless you’re a bubble-boy.
+Not much, unless you’re a bubble boy.
 The unnatural environment of lab mice leads to unnatural microbiomes.

 If you ask me, this study contains at least two important take-home messages:

-Although the latter point doesn’t directly translate to your personal well-being, it can have massive implications for the discovery and development of future therapies.
+Although the latter point doesn’t directly translate to your well-being, it can have massive implications for the discovery and development of future therapies.

-Sure, but can I apply this knowledge now (as a human being)?
+Can I apply this knowledge now (as a human being)?
 And if so, how?